nedap/archie/README.md

 - Many more tests

 Known issues:
-- The ADL ANTLR grammar still has some issues - at least with regular expression parsing and sibling order.
-Until this is fixed, not all ADL-files will parse.
+- The ADL ANTLR grammar still has some issues, mainly with regular expression parsing, but also some more issues.
+You might not even notice this in basic use cases

 ## Contributions